oasis-sharp/SSBU-rewritten/CHANGELOGS/character/wolf.md

 - Hitfall up air
 - Jump cancel the first hit of neutral B on hit
 - Jump cancel shine after its hitbox comes out
+- Dair cancelling

 # CHANGELOG

+- Up air
+    - Hits slightly closer to the ground and comes out a frame faster

 # IN PROGRESS